5910-5998 Cambie St rezoning application

 The community plan was approved recently, and this project, as well as many others in the area, seem identical to what it calls for.
 Therefore would it not be easier, and provide more stability to residents, if the city approved a general area rezoning instead of wasting public funds on these individual reviews?

-Silent_Echo asked almost 4 years ago
+Silent_Echo asked over 4 years ago

 Thank you for your question.
 This application generally complies with the Cambie Corridor Plan, which sets out a long-term vision for the area and provides guidance on expected future development.
 Individual rezoning applications involve a comprehensive staff review and opportunities for the public to provide feedback throughout the process.
 All privately-initiated rezonings include an application fee which allows the City to recover the costs associated with the rezoning review.
 The City is continuing to explore opportunities to streamline rezoning and development processing and staff appreciate your question as this work continues.